nathiedeheyl/paint-and-sip-friends/README.md

 - In the [GitHub repository](https://github.com/nathiedeheyl/paint-and-sip-friends), navigate to the Settings tab.
 - Under the heading "Code and automation", select "Pages".
 - From the Build and deployment section Branch drop-down menu, select the **Main** Branch and the /root folder, then click "Save".
-- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Refresh the page.
+Upon success you will be notified.

 [View the live site here](https://nathiedeheyl.github.io/paint-and-sip-friends)